Felix-Voyle/JJ-Coffee-MS2/README.md

 # Java Java Coffee

 Java Java coffee is a coffee company run inside co-working spaces.
 They not only have their doors open to the genral public, but also cater for in house meeting rooms.
-The purpose of this site would not only be to highlight their offerings, but also to enable people to submit meeting room catering requests over the website.
+The main purpose of this site would not only be to highlight their offerings, but also to enable people to submit meeting room catering requests over the website via email JS.
 This would streamline the service that the company offers for the meeting rooms.
+I have also added in further javascript by making all items on the site able to add to cart which is a feature which although i dont have the skills to fully complete yet, with payment options etc. Is something I would be able to finish off in the near future.

 ## User stories